single line drawing of specialist hairdressing scissors

 True Specialist

 Unfortunately, hairdressers increasingly and falsely market themselves as ‘specialists’ despite lacking the necessary expertise or understanding of its meaning.
 Here’s the thing.
-Any hair salon that offers a wide array of services is a generalist and not an honest, technical or reliable specialist.
-Clearly, a specialist has a singular focus and service offering.
+Any hair salon offering a typical selection of salon services is a generalist, not an honest, technical or reliable specialist.
+A specialist has a singular focus and service offering.
 Ultimately, their misleading marketing is why I use the term ‘true specialist’.

 Criteria